Mortgage Loan Questions

-A. If you are putting less than 20% down on your home, you will be required to purchase private mortgage insurance, or PMI.
-PMI protects your mortgage holder in the event you default on your mortgage.
-Your PMI premiums are part of your monthly mortgage payment and required until your principal balance is paid down to a percentage of the appraised value of your home.
+A. Private Mortgage Insurance (PMI) protects your mortgage holder in the event you fall behind on your payments or end up in foreclosure.
+Your PMI premiums are part of your monthly mortgage payment and are required until your principal balance is paid down to a percentage of the appraised value of your home.
 This percentage is dependent on the specific mortgage program that you select.
-Hint: If you are required to purchase PMI, it pays to add a little extra to your monthly payments in order to reduce principal balance and discontinue PMI sooner.
+PMI is typically for buyers who have less than 20% down payment on a conventional mortgage loan.

 Q. What is a fixed-rate mortgage?

-A. A 15-year fixed rate mortgage lets you own the home in less time but with higher monthly payments.
+A. A 15-year fixed rate mortgage lets you pay off your home in less time but with higher monthly payments.
 This type of loan also means you pay less interest to the loan agent than with a 30-year fixed rate mortgage.
-15-year fixed rate mortgages are a good option if you can afford the higher payments.

 Q. What is an adjustable rate mortgage or ARM?

-Q. Should I choose a fixed-rate or adjustable rate mortgage?
+Q. Should I choose a fixed-rate or adjustable rate mortgage (ARM)?